New Hampshire has 66 covered bridges. Which ones are the coolest? That's a tricky call.

 07 of 10

 It’s the world’s only surviving Howe railroad bridge, but that’s not the only thing that makes Clark’s Bridge unique.
-This beloved covered bridge at enduring White Mountains attraction Clark’s Trading Post was built in 1904… in Vermont.
+This covered bridge at enduring White Mountains attraction Clark’s Trading Post was built in 1904… in Vermont.
 Entrepreneurs Ed and Murray Clark saw opportunity when the Barre Railroad ceased operations.
-They purchased the abandoned bridge and moved it piece by piece to its new New Hampshire home.
+They purchased the abandoned bridge and moved it piece by piece to its new home.
 Buy tickets for the White Mountain Central Railroad, and you’ll enjoy an experience rare in all the world: the only 21st-century train ride through a covered bridge.

 Location: Clark’s Trading Post, 110 Daniel Webster Highway, Lincoln, NH